Labyrinths & Liontaurs

 Your choice of race determines a number of bonuses and strengths in core areas.
 Specifically:

 As you gain levels, once per tier, you gain your choice of a racial power.
 You gain these at character levels 3, 8, 13, and 18.
 At levels 8, 13, and 18, you may choose a racial power of a lower tier, if you prefer.
+The choice of power varies from race to race, see the specific rules for each one below.

 Specific Rules